-- 1. Iron deficiency (most beneficiaries will need supplemental iron therapy while being treated, even if they do not start out iron deficient); - 2.
-Concomitant conditions such as infection, inflammation, or malignancy (These conditions should be addressed insofar as possible for EPO to have maximum effect); - 3.
-Unrecognized blood loss (beneficiaries with kidney disease and anemia may have chronic blood loss, usually gastrointestinal, as a reason for the anemia.
-As a result, the effectiveness of EPO will be limited); - 4.
-Concomitant hemodialysis, bone marrow dysplasia, or refractory anemia for a reason other than renal disease, such as aluminum toxicity; - 5.
-Folic acid or vitamin B12;
+- Iron deficiency (Most recipients will need supplemental iron therapy while being treated, even if they do not start out iron deficient.), - Concomitant conditions such as infection, inflammation, or malignancy (These conditions should be addressed insofar as possible for EPO to have maximum effect.), - Unrecognized blood loss (Recipients with kidney disease and anemia may have chronic blood loss, usually gastrointestinal, as a reason for the anemia.
+As a result, the effectiveness of EPO will be limited.), - Concomitant hemodialysis, bone marrow dysplasia, or refractory anemia for a reason other than renal disease, such as aluminum toxicity, - Folic acid or vitamin B12, - Circumstances in which the bone marrow is replaced with other tissue, such as malignancy or osteitis fibrosa cystica, and - Recipient's weight, required current dose, a historical record of the amount that has been given, and the hematocrit response to date.